-The major economic activity in the North Bank Region is agriculture, dominated by subsistence farming.
-The main cash crop of The Gambia, Groundnut, is the crop mostly produced in this region.
-Cashewnut has emerged in the last few years as another major cash crop, which has now transformed the farms lands, with many farmer opting to switch in view of the economic benefits associated with the crop.
-There is also rice and early millet produced in the region in addition to fishing, petty trading and vegetable production.
+The major economic activity in the Upper River Region is agriculture, dominated by subsistence farming.
+The main cash crop of The Gambia, Ground, is the crop mostly produced in this region.
+There is also rice and early millet produced in the region.
+In addition to these, petty trading is another major economic activity, which mostly takes in the weekly market that take place in identified towns.
+Vegetable production also takes place with mainly women dominating it.